ministryofjustice/cloud-platform-how-out-of-date-are-we/README.md

 ### Developing

-If you have a working ruby 2.7 environment, you can run the application locally as follows:
+If you have a working ruby 2.7 environment, you can run the web application locally as follows:

 ```
 bundle install
 ./app.rb
 ```

+> The cronjobs for both dev and prod are deployed into the same namespace (`manager/concourse-main`).
+So you need to change the chart name if you want to deploy development cronjobs alongside the existing production cronjobs.

 ## Updating the docker images